HaotianZhao99/haotianzhao99.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined the ICA pre-conference Hackathon exploring dream classification using LLMs 🤖 - what an exciting experiment! ✨
+Joined the ICA pre-conference Hackathon exploring dream classification using LLMs 🤖 Had a blast coding with brilliant teammates - turning dreams into data! 🚀